textlab/cglossa/README.md

 ## Development on Glossa itself

 ### Quick start:
-A simple startup script for the development mode may look as follows:

-    #!/bin/sh
-    # Set up the environment (you may set other variables here, if needed):
-    export GLOSSA_DB_PASSWORD='glossa'
-    # Start the server and figwheel:
-    lein run >>server.log &
-    rlwrap lein figwheel
-    # Kill the server after the fighweel session is finished:
-    pkill -f " -Dleiningen.original.pwd=`pwd` .* run$"
+Make sure that `config.sh` is set up as described above, and run `./start_dev.sh`.
 The webserver is started by default at port 10555.
 When you see the line `Successfully compiled "resources/public/app.js" in 21.36 seconds.`, you're ready to go.
 Browse to `http://localhost:10555` and enjoy.
+The port can be changed by setting `PORT` in `config.sh`.

 Figwheel may also be started without `rlwrap`, but it will then be missing line editing, persistent history and completion.